-'''

-decoded = dtmf_decode(signal,1);
+decoded = dtmf\decode(signal,1);

-'''

-• Bandpass Filter Characterization: dtfm_filt_char.m is a function that we will use to help us calculate gain-ratios for the bandpass filters used in the DTMF decoder.
-We use the function to focus on one of the bandpass filter's impulse responses and the center frequency in Hertz, frq, of that filter.
+• Bandpass Filter Characterization: dtfm\filt\char.m is a function that we will use to help us calculate gain-ratios for the bandpass filters used in the DTMF decoder.
+We use the function to focus on one of the bandpass filters at a time.
+The function takes two parameters: the order, M, of one of the bandpass filter's impulse responses and the center frequency in Hertz, frq, of that filter.
 The function returns a vector containing the gain (i.e., the magnitude of the frequency response) at each of the DTMF frequencies, from lowest to highest.
 It also produces a plot of the frequency response with locations of the DTMF frequencies indicated.
-Use the following command to execute the function: >> gains = dtmf_filt_char(M,frq);
+Use the following command to execute the function:

+gains = dtmf\filt\char(M,frq);